 The school's administration attributes the results of student achievement with many factors.
-Our success is based on the 98.1% student cohort graduation rate, 96.1% of graduates earning a Seal of Biliteracy, 97.1% meeting UC/CSU requirements and 50% earning a Golden State Seal Merit Diploma.
-In addition, our students have demonstrated high levels of success on Advanced Placement exams in the area of Spanish Language and Culture, results on the California School Dashboard have improved from 2017-2019 in English Language Arts from 13.7 to 14.8 points above standard, College/Career prepared students from 77.9% to 88.8%, and have maintained a "Very Low" 0.4% chronic absenteeism rate and 0.5% suspension rate.
+Our success is based on the 96.9% student cohort graduation rate, 100% of graduates earning a Seal of Biliteracy, 100% meeting UC/CSU requirements and 41% earning a Golden State Seal Merit Diploma.
+In addition, our students have demonstrated high levels of success on Advanced Placement exams in the area of Spanish Language and Culture, results on the California School Dashboard from 2022 were "High" 13.2 points above standard in English Language Arts and "Low" 1.3% suspension rate.